Battle of France: German Army

 Germany had mobilised 4,200,000 men of the Heer (German Army), 1,000,000 of the Luftwaffe (German Air Force), 180,000 of the Kriegsmarine (German Navy) and 100,000 of the Waffen-SS (military arm of the Nazi Party).
 When consideration is made for those in Poland, Denmark and Norway, the Army had 3,000,000 men available for the offensive starting on 10 May 1940.
 These manpower reserves were formed into 157 divisions.
 Of these, 135 were earmarked for the offensive, including 42 reserve divisions.
 The German forces in the west in May and June deployed some 2,439 tanks and 7,378 guns.
 In 1939–40, 45 per cent of the army was at least 40 years old and 50 per cent of all the soldiers had just a few weeks' training.
 The German Army was far from motorised; ten per cent of their army was motorised in 1940 and could muster only 120,000 vehicles, compared with the 300,000 of the French Army.
 All of the British Expeditionary Force was motorised.
 Most of the German logistical transport consisted of horse-drawn vehicles.
 Only 50 per cent of the German divisions available in 1940 were fit for operations, often being worse equipped than the German army of 1914 or their equivalents in the British and French Armies.
 In the spring of 1940, the German Army was semi-modern; a small number of the best-equipped and "elite divisions were offset by many second and third rate divisions".

-Army Group A, commanded by Gerd von Rundstedt, comprised 45 1/2 divisions, including seven Panzer and was to execute the main movement effort through the Allied defences in the Ardennes.
-The manoeuvre carried out by the Germans is sometimes referred to as a "Sichelschnitt", the German translation of the phrase "sickle cut" coined by Winston Churchill after the event.
+Army Group A comprised 45 1/2 divisions, including seven Panzer and was to execute the main movement effort through the Allied defences in the Ardennes.
+The manoeuvre carried out by the Wehrmacht is sometimes referred to as a "Sichelschnitt", the German translation of the phrase "sickle cut" coined by Winston Churchill after the event.
 It involved three armies (the 4th, 12th and 16th) and had three Panzer corps.
-The XV had been allocated to the 4th Army but the XLI (Reinhardt) and the XIX (Guderian) were united with the XIV Army Corps of two motorised infantry divisions on a special independent operational level in Panzergruppe Kleist (XXII Corps).
+The XV had been allocated to the 4th Army but the XLI Korps and the XIX Korps were united with the XIV Korps of two motorised infantry divisions on a special independent operational level in Panzergruppe Kleist (XXII Corps).
 Army Group B (Fedor von Bock), comprised 29 1/2 divisions including three armoured, was to advance through the Low Countries and lure the northern units of the Allied armies into a pocket.
 It was composed of the 6th and 18th Armies.
 Army Group C, (General Wilhelm Ritter von Leeb) comprising 18 divisions of the 1st and 7th Armies, was to prevent a flanking movement from the east and with launching small holding attacks against the Maginot Line and the upper Rhine.